0oAstro/hydra/README.md

 **Purpose**: Handle problems with images, diagrams, or visual components

 **Technology**:
-- GPT-4 Vision API
-- Claude 3 Vision capabilities
+- GPT-4o-mini Vision capabilities
 - CLIP for image-text alignment
+- Image preprocessing and analysis

 **Use Cases**:
 - Spatial problems with diagrams